National Curriculum for England: Callaghan's Great Debate

 In a 1976 speech at Ruskin College, Prime Minister James Callaghan launched what became known as the "Great Debate".
-The speech has been called "revolutionary" in the context of its time, and that it "lit a flare that has illuminated education reform ever since".
-The speech intended to stimulate wide debate on the purpose of education in the UK:
+The speech has been called "revolutionary" in the context of its time, and said to have "lit a flare that has illuminated education reform ever since".
+The speech was intended to stimulate wide debate on the purpose of education in the UK:

 These are proper subjects for discussion and debate.
 And it should be a rational debate based on the facts...
 It is not my intention to become enmeshed in such problems as whether there should be a basic curriculum with universal standards - although I am inclined to think there should be...
 The goals of our education, from nursery school through to adult education, are clear enough.
 They are to equip children to the best of their ability for a lively, constructive, place in society, and also to fit them to do a job of work.
 Not one or the other but both...
 Both of the basic purposes of education require the same essential tools.
 These are basic literacy, basic numeracy, the understanding of how to live and work together, respect for others, respect for the individual.
 This means requiring certain basic knowledge, and skills and reasoning ability.
 It means developing lively inquiring minds and an appetite for further knowledge that will last a lifetime.
 It means mitigating as far as possible the disadvantages that may be suffered through poor home conditions or physical or mental handicap.
 Are we aiming in the right direction in these matters?